Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: Induced Matching

-\begin{lemma} \Cref{rr:vone} is correct. \end{lemma} \begin{proof} Since $(V_0, V_1)$ is a crown in $G$, there is a matching $M$ saturating $V_1$ in $G[V_0, V_1]$.
+\begin{lemma} \Cref{rr:vone} is correct. \end{lemma} \begin{proof} Since $(V_0, V_1)$ is a crown in $G$, there is a matching $M$ saturating $V_1$ in~$G[V_0, V_1]$.
 By definition, $I := V_0 \cap V(M)$ is an independent set of size $|V_1| \ge \ramseyb'(4ck + 1, k)$ in $G$.
-Now it follows from \Cref{lemma:ramseyb1} that $G[I \cup V_1]$ contains an induced matching of size $k$. \end{proof}
+Now, it follows from \Cref{lemma:ramseyb1} that $G[I \cup V_1]$ contains an induced matching of size $k$. \end{proof}

-\iflong To deal with $V_0$, we introduce some additional rules which may add or remove vertices.
+To deal with $V_0$, we introduce some additional rules which may add or remove vertices.
 Let us start with a simple rule.
-Basically, if there are multiple leaf vertices with the same neighborhood, then only one of them is relevant. \else To deal with $V_0$, we introduce three additional simple rules.
-Basically, our reduction rules will guarantee that each vertex in $V_1$ has at most one leaf neighbor and that there is no non-leaf simplicial vertex in $V_0$. \fi
+Basically, if there are multiple leaf vertices with the same neighborhood, then only one of them is relevant.

 \begin{rrule} If $v_1 \in V_1$ has more than one leaf neighbor, then remove all but one of them. \end{rrule}